Portfolio overview

 The Australian Federal Police is responsible for the provision of police services in relation to laws of the Commonwealth, the provision of policing services to the Australian Capital Territory and external territories, combatting transnational serious organised crime and terrorism, disrupting crime offshore, supporting regional security, and protecting Australian interests and assets.

-The Australian Federal Police’s total budgeted expenses for 2023-24 are just over $1.9 billion, with 56 per cent of these expenses attributable to employee benefits, as shown in Figure 5.
+The Australian Federal Police’s total budgeted expenses for 2024–25 are $2.0 billion, with 55 per cent of these expenses attributable to employee benefits, as shown in Figure 5.

 Figure 5: Australian Federal Police budgeted financial statements by category ($’000)